Edit: Tickets for the event are now sold out. If you missed out, stay tuned for our online-exclusive content.

 Pre-release tickets allocation has been exhausted.

 If you can't make it to Sydney, we'll be hosting a line up of dedicated digital content to coincide with the real-life event on the hotel microsite.

 Hotel rooms will be transformed into Semi Permanent exhibits curated by our favourite local, and global artists and talent.

 Film director and screenwriter Gia Coppola will present an exhibition of new and unseen photography.
 Musician Flume and artist Jonathan Zawada will present an exhibition of their new NFT digital artworks - 'Tiddalik'.
 Surfboard shaper Hayden Cox of Haydenshapes will exhibit 'Wave Relic,' their new collaboration with apparel designer Chris Stamp and artist Daniel Arsham.
 Australian streetwear label Perks And Mini and artist Cali DeWitt will present a multi-sensory pop-up experience titled 'A Positive Message'.
-Collider Films' Andrew van der Westhuyzen will present an installation, and Japanese-American musician Joji will present the first physical screening of his sold-out digital concert The Extravaganza.
+Collider’s Andrew van der Westhuyzen will present an installation, and Japanese-Australian musician Joji will present the first physical screening of his sold-out digital concert The Extravaganza.

 Exclusive brand experiences